-After making enquiries and reviewing the financial plan, the Board has a reasonable expectation that the group has adequate resources to continue in operational existence of the foreseeable future.
+After making enquiries and reviewing the financial plan, the Board has a reasonable expectation that the Association has adequate resources to continue in operational existence of the foreseeable future.
 For this reason it continues to adopt the going concern basis in the financial statements.
+The following principal accounting policies have been applied: